 Planning a pregnancy is an exciting time.
 You are ready to join the ranks of motherhood and venture into newfound territory.
-But what if planning a pregnancy isn’t at the top of your do list right now?
-You may have student loan debt, are finally on your desired career trajectory, and may or may not own a home.
+But what if planning a pregnancy is not at the top of your do list right now?
+You may have student loan debt, are finally on your desired career trajectory and may or may not own a home.
 This is the reality for millions of women, and the record low fertility rates according to the CDC confirm this.
 Research shows that millennial women are the slowest to have kids of any generation in U.S. history, based on the findings of this study by the Urban Institute.

 If you are deciding to hold off on starting a family any time soon, what does this mean for the future of your fertility and reproductive health?

 First, we have to face the facts about aging.
 “Fertility declines as a woman matures, with gradual decline beginning in the mid-thirties.
 Fertility (spontaneous conception) after the age of 43 declines significantly,” says Adeeti Gupta, M.D., founder of Walk In GYN Care.

 It is not as easy to get pregnant the older you are, and that is primarily because your egg supply decreases over time.
 “The quality of eggs also declines with age because of a higher risk of chromosomal errors with advancing age.
 This can result in increasing risk of miscarriage and lower fertility.
 In addition to the accumulation of genetic errors in the egg pool over time, other factors such as smoking, other environmental exposures, and certain medical and surgical treatments can compromise egg quality, ovarian reserve, and chance for a healthy outcome for pregnancy as women age,” says Gupta.